Liver hemangioma

 When to see a doctor

-Make an appointment with your doctor if you experience any persistent signs and symptoms that worry you.
+Make an appointment with your healthcare team if you have any ongoing symptoms that worry you.

 Causes

 It's not clear what causes a liver hemangioma to form.
-Doctors believe liver hemangiomas are present at birth (congenital).
+Healthcare professionals believe that liver hemangiomas are present at birth, also known as congenital.

-A liver hemangioma usually occurs as a single abnormal collection of blood vessels that is less than about 1.5 inches (about 4 centimeters) wide.
-Occasionally liver hemangiomas can be larger or occur in multiples.
-Large hemangiomas can occur in young children, but this is rare.
+A liver hemangioma usually grows as a single collection of tangled blood vessels and is typically less than about 1.5 inches (about 4 centimeters) wide.
+Sometimes liver hemangiomas can be larger or happen in multiples.
+Large hemangiomas can grow in young children, but this is rare.

-In most people, a liver hemangioma will never grow and never cause any signs and symptoms.
-But in a small number of people, a liver hemangioma will grow to cause symptoms and require treatment.
+In most people, liver hemangiomas do not grow or cause any symptoms.
+But in a small number of people, liver hemangiomas grow to cause symptoms and require treatment.
 It's not clear why this happens.

 Risk factors

-Factors that can increase the risk that a liver hemangioma will be diagnosed include:
+Factors that can increase the risk of a liver hemangioma include:

-• Pregnancy.
-Women who have been pregnant are more likely to be diagnosed with a liver hemangioma than women who have never been pregnant.
+- Pregnancy.
+Women who have been pregnant are more likely to develop a liver hemangioma than are women who have never been pregnant.
 It's believed the hormone estrogen, which rises during pregnancy, may play a role in liver hemangioma growth.

-• Hormone replacement therapy.
-Women who use hormone replacement therapy for menopausal symptoms may be more likely to be diagnosed with a liver hemangioma than women who do not.
+- Hormone replacement therapy.
+Women who use hormone replacement therapy for menopausal symptoms may be more likely to develop a liver hemangioma than are women who do not.

 Complications

-Women who have been diagnosed with liver hemangiomas face a risk of complications if they become pregnant.
-The female hormone estrogen, which increases during pregnancy, is believed to cause some liver hemangiomas to grow larger.
+Women who have been diagnosed with liver hemangiomas have a higher risk of complications if they become pregnant.
+The hormone estrogen, which increases during pregnancy, is believed to cause some liver hemangiomas to grow larger.

-Very rarely, a growing hemangioma can cause signs and symptoms that may require treatment, including pain in the upper right quadrant of the abdomen, abdominal bloating or nausea.
+Very rarely, a growing hemangioma can cause symptoms that may require treatment.
+Symptoms may include pain in the upper right corner of the belly area, stomach bloating or nausea.
 Having a liver hemangioma doesn't mean you can't become pregnant.
-However, discussing the possible complications with your doctor can help you make a more informed choice.
+However, talking about the possible complications with your healthcare team can help you make a more informed choice.

 Diagnosis